Tasks are created in the project scope to translate or review the chosen keys by one or more contributors.

 The translations (items) that are included in the task have a status of completed or uncompleted.
 This status is changed either once a translation is updated or by clicking the status icon in the editor manually.
 You can learn more about other translation statuses in the corresponding doc.

 If you have not enabled the Auto-close languages switch when creating a task, the contributors have to mark languages as done when they are 100% completed.
 Once a translator marks language as completed (using the Incoming task widget), project admins will receive an email notification.

 As all languages are closed (marked as completed) project admins may close the task to archive it.
 If the auto-close task option has been selected during the task creation, it will be closed automatically.

-We've added two new preset filters in the editor to allow you and the translators to quickly access the required keys in the editor.
+We've added two new preset filters in the project editor to allow you and the translators to quickly access the required keys in the editor.
 The Uncompleted items filter shows keys still to be done within the task (ones with the uncompleted status).
 The All items filter shows all task keys regardless of their status.

 On top of that, you can filter the task themselves on the Tasks (not in your project editor!) page.
 To achieve that, click the Filter dropdown and adjust filtering options:

 When simply click Apply.
 In the example above we've chosen to display only the active translation tasks.

 Task assignees will see inline translation memory (TM) suggestions based on the source and target language pair selected in the task scope.
 After they translate the strings within the assigned task scope, new entries will be added to the TM based on the task language pair as well.
 For example, if the source language is French, and the target is German, then the TM entry will have French set as a base language, and German as the target.